munkm/caskmodels/readme.md

-This is Madicken's research page.
-It is a place where magical things happen.
-Sometimes.
+This is the research page for the Cask Modelling project.
+It is a place where very magical things will happen.
+Often.
 ***
 [Here](https://www.dropbox.com/sh/k5k7nolcunku3w5/AADsxssoypRnfLcXZ2k5zFQJa?dl=0) is a  link to the Dropbox folder where my student paperwork is located.